Movies & TV

 Like the book, the script flashes back and forth in time between Ryland on the spaceship and his life on Earth.
 Through this, Goddard builds a genuinely compelling mystery: How did this decent, humble, ordinary, but clearly fearful and unheroic scientist and teacher wind up on what is presumed to be a suicide mission into outer space?
 As Ryland himself says, he puts the "not" in "astronaut".

-On this, all we'll say is that this time-shuffling structure pays off brilliantly in the movie's highly emotional third act.
+As for this point, all we'll say is that this time-shuffling structure pays off brilliantly in the movie's highly emotional third act.

 Directors Phil Lord and Chris Miller (21 Jump Street, Across the Spider-Verse) layer in their now trademark blend of humour and humanity.
 The pair never miss a chance to add in jokes and flesh out characters and relationships.